Hydrogen and the Consumer

-Creating the link between government policy and people’s homes, we took on the heat pump lobby by highlighting the high installation cost and disruption of heat pumps.
+Creating the link between government policy and people’s homes, we challenged the prevailing narrative by highlighting the high installation cost and disruption of heat pumps.

-We conducted consumer research and used the resulting ‘Too Close To Home’ report to spark outrage at the cost and demand consumer choice over the heating technologies people put in their own homes.
+We conducted consumer research and used the resulting ‘Too Close To Home’ report to spark conversations about the cost, and demand consumer choice over the heating technologies people put in their own homes.
 We demonstrated that, while consumers support climate change efforts, the government needs to take seriously concerns around choice and affordability.

 Targeting national, industry and trade media, we amplified the argument and research findings using video content and through a targeted Twitter campaign.

 The launch of the report, and subsequent follow-up to seize topical opportunities, secured significant media attention: